Interleaving by Parts: Join Decompositions of Interleavings and Join-Assemblage of Geodesics: Introduction

 \section{Introduction}

-\paragraph{Persistent homology, interleaving distances and their lower bounds.} Persistent homology plays a central role in topological data analysis (TDA) \cite{carlsson2009topology,edelsbrunner2008persistent,ghrist2008barcodes}.
-The most basic construction in persistent homology consists of applying the homology functor to an $\R$-indexed nested family of topological spaces $\{T_r\}_{r\in\R}$, i.e. $T_r\subset T_s$ whenever $r\leq s$ in $\R$.
-Such a family of topological spaces can arise, for example, from a pair $(X,f)$ consisting of a compact manifold $X$ and a Morse function $f:X\rightarrow \R$ via the sublevel set filtration $\{f^{-1}(-\infty,r]\}_{r\in \R}$.
-Another standard example is the Vietoris-Rips or \v{C}ech simplicial filtration on a metric space.
-By utilizing homology with coefficients in a field $\F$, we obtain so-called \emph{persistence modules}, which are $\R$-indexed functors valued in the category of vector spaces and linear maps over $k$.
-Generalizing this notion, a poset-indexed functor valued in a certain category $\C$ is called a \emph{generalized persistence module} in $\C$ \cite{bubenik2014categorification}.
-In what follows, we call a generalized persistence module simply a persistence module.
+\paragraph{Persistent homology and interleaving distances.} Persistent homology plays a central role in topological data analysis (TDA) \cite{carlsson2009topology,edelsbrunner2008persistent,ghrist2008barcodes}.
+The most basic construction in persistent homology consists of applying the homology functor to an $\R$-indexed nested family of topological spaces or simplicial complexes such as the Vietoris-Rips filtration on a metric space.
+By utilizing homology with coefficients in a field $\F$, we obtain so-called \emph{persistence modules}, which are $\R$-indexed functors valued in the category $\vect$ of vector spaces and linear maps over $\F$.
+Generalizing this notion, a poset-indexed functor valued in a certain category $\C$ is called a \emph{generalized persistence module} with values in $\C$ \cite{bubenik2014categorification}.